KPRoche/quantum-raspberry-tie/README.md

 Super short installation notes:
  * Follow instructions for creating a python 3 virtual environment and installing Qiskit 1.0. at https://docs.quantum.ibm.com/start/install
  * Then follow the instructions for saving your IBM Quantum Platform account to your local machine (if you want to use real backends or build simulators based on real backends) https://docs.quantum.ibm.com/start/setup-channel#set-up-to-use-ibm-quantum-platform
- * **NOTE** If the code suddenly starts throwing errors trying to authenticate your saved token may have simply expired.
-Repeat the procedure for saving your IBM Quantum account info and it should restore functionality.
+ * **NOTE** If the saved credentials don't exist or have expired, the program will exit with a link to instructions on how to save them properly.
+Also, your saved token may have simply expired.
+In that case, repeat the procedure for saving your IBM Quantum account info and it should restore functionality.
  * Make sure you have the SenseHat libraries and modules installed
  * Try running the code!